 As a Registered Training Organisation (RTO) and CRICOS Education Provider registered with the Australian Skills Quality Authority (ASQA), we have an obligation to ensure the quality of the nationally recognised training and assessment we deliver.

-We must comply at all times with the Standards for RTOs 2015, which are part of the VET Quality Framework, as well as the Education Services for Overseas Students Act 2000 and the National Code of Practice for Providers of Education and Training to Overseas Students 2018 (National Code).
+We comply at all times with the Standards for RTOs 2015, which form part of the VET Quality Framework, the Education Services for Overseas Students Act 2000, and the National Code of Practice for Providers of Education and Training to Overseas Students 2018 (National Code).

-To ensure compliance we have developed comprehensive internal policies, procedures and systems that guide our compliant operations and we must participate in audits with ASQA upon their request.
-In addition, we must ensure that any third parties that we work with who have any involvement in your training and assessment comply as well.
+To ensure compliance we have developed comprehensive policies, procedures, processes and systems that guide our operations.
+We participate in regulatory audits upon request.
+In addition, we ensure any third parties that we work with, and have any involvement in your training and assessment comply as well.
 This includes our training partners, marketing brokers and sales people where applicable.

-As the RTO we have the responsibility to issue your AQF certification documents in line with our AQF Certification Policy and Procedure, and as outlined in this Handbook.

-If at any time you feel we have not met our obligations as an RTO, you have the right to make a complaint following our Complaints and Appeals Policy outlined further on in this Handbook.
+As an RTO we hold responsibility of issuing your AQF certification documents in line with our AQF Certification Policy and Procedure, also outlined in this Handbook.
+If at any time you feel we have not met our obligations as an RTO, you have the right to make a complaint by following our Complaints and Appeals Policy, available to you on our website and outlined further on in this Handbook.